ercasta/grammapy/README.md

   grammar guarantees the composition of those deviations is non-interfering and deterministically emitted.

+## Estimating complexity in the generative era

+When a model can emit thousands of lines from a short prompt, **lines of code stop measuring anything** — the generated artifact is derived, cheap, and disposable.
+What stays scarce is the set of decisions someone had to get right and must review. grammapy puts that set in the
+representation: a system is a grammar of decision points plus a spec that states only **deviations from declared defaults**.
+So a natural complexity driver sits in the model itself —

+> the **shape-weighted count of deviations** a spec makes against its grammar.

+This is essential complexity in Brooks's sense, and a design-time cousin of established structural metrics — McCabe's cyclomatic complexity counts decision points in control flow; function points count user-visible functions.
+Unlike lines of code, it **survives generation**: re-emit the same spec in another language or framework and the count is unchanged.

+The estimate is weighted, not a raw sum, because combination shape drives cognitive load:

+- an independent **`Accumulate`** item (one more validation rule) is light;
+- a **`Fold`** where items conflict — especially a non-commutative one needing an explicit ordering decision — is heavier;
+- a **`Scope`** with deep reachability obligations, or a cross-domain seam, heavier still.

+**What it deliberately does not measure:** the interior of opaque atoms — the bespoke business logic, which is most of a real service.
+Two specs with equal deviation counts can hide a one-liner or a 2000-line solver behind an atom.
+So this drives **composition/specification complexity** — the wiring you reason about and review — not total complexity.
+The boundary is exactly the atom's declared footprint, and it is visible, not hidden.

+Two honest caveats, in keeping with the rest of this project: the measure is **grammar-relative** (comparable only within a grammar version — richer defaults mean fewer deviations), and it is a **hypothesis, not a validated metric**.
+It needs calibration against real effort and defect data before any number it produces is trusted — and especially before it is ever billed against, or people will push complexity into atoms to game the count.

 ## Design foundations

 The architecture borrows deliberately from established results rather than inventing new